spotDL/spotify-downloader/docs/CONTRIBUTING.md

 [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
-It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+It will make it a lot easier for us maintainers and smooth out the experience for everyone involved.
 The community looks forward to your contributions. 🎉

 > And if you like the project, but just don't have time to contribute, that's fine.
 There are
 > other easy ways to support the project and show your appreciation, which we would also be